 Posted on 16 May 2017

 Many small or medium-sized businesses are overlooking a key piece of tax legislation which can enable them to reward key employees, and lock them into the business, in a very tax efficient manner.
-Simon Littlejohns, Partner and Head of Tax at Birmingham accountants and business advisers Friend Partnership, explains more about Enterprise Management Incentive (EMI) schemes and the benefits.
+Birmingham accountants and business advisers Friend Partnership, explain more about Enterprise Management Incentive (EMI) schemes and the benefits.

 What is an EMI scheme?